 - Certified Respiratory Therapist (CRT)

 - Inhalation Therapist

 In 2016, there was an estimated number of 130,200 jobs in the United States for Respiratory Therapist.
 New jobs are being produced at a rate of 23.3% which is above the national average.
 The Bureau of Labor Statistics predicts 30,400 new jobs for Respiratory Therapist by 2026.
-The BLS estimates 9,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,800 job openings in this field each year.